Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-messaging-delegate.md

 If a custom  `FullscreenMessageDelegate` has been set in the `ServiceProvider`, this delegate's `shouldShowMessage` method will be called prior to displaying an in-app message for which the end user has qualified.
 The developer is responsible for returning `true` if the message should be shown, or `false` if the message should be suppressed.

-Below is an example of when the developer may choose to suppress an in-app message due to the status of some other workflow within the app:
+An example of when a developer may choose to suppress an in-app message due to the status of some other workflow within the app can be seen below:

-Java
+#### Java

 ```java
 @Override